Lifestyle

-Lifestyle and Cancer
+and Cancer

-April 2011 (issue 2)
+April 2011 (issue 2) |

-Welcome to our newsletter
+Welcome to

 This issue aims to highlight topical research news, relevant recent announcements and products which add to our understanding of lifestyle and cancer.
 As well as performing our own studies, we screen the world literature for recent studies which show how lifestyle can reduce the risk of cancer, improve well-being during and after treatments and reduce the risk of relapse.
+This newsletter supports our cancer information website and the 2011edition of our book "Lifestyle after cancer" Contact us: To make a suggestion for a feature in our next newsletter (emails never given to third parties). |

 Contents of this issue